 Resources: Health and Wellness

 ARS works with all students including undergraduate and graduate students, full-time and part-time students, students following continuing education courses or who may be auditing, and program applicants.
-Prospective and existing students are invited to connect with ARS through the submission of a self-identification form and documentation.
+Prospective and existing students are invited to connect with ARS through the submission of a self-identification form and supporting documentation.

 Campus Health Services (CHS), located next to Kenan Stadium in the James A. Taylor Building, provides a broad range of health care services including primary care, orthopedics, obstetrics and gynecology, nutrition services, dermatology, travel information and immunization, and allergy management.
 For convenience, in-house laboratory, radiology, pharmacy, and physical therapy services also are available.
 CHS also provides counseling and psychological services; please see the Counseling and Psychological Services section for greater detail about services offered.